fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 it means that port 3001 is already in use by another application, e.g. in use by an already running json-server.
 Close the other application, or change the port in case that doesn't work.

 Modify the application such that the initial state of the data is fetched from the server using the <i>axios</i>-library.
 Complete the fetching with an [Effect hook](https://react.dev/reference/react/useEffect).
+Don't worry if the new entries are not added to the server; we'll get to that in the next part.

 </div>